Sextil Pușcariu: Legacy

 For the first two decades after his death, linguists largely avoided using Pușcariu's work in their publications.
 Dumitru Macrea cited him as early as 1956, followed by Romulus Todoran and, later, Emil Petrovici.
 Challenging Communist censorship, Petrovici also attempted to obtain for the second volume of Limba română to be released for print, and earned endorsement from Alexandru Graur and Iorgu Iordan.
 At the time, the manuscript had been handed back to the Pușcariu family.
 Other collaborators, many of them facing their own difficulties with the regime, did not bring up their former mentor; these included Capidan and Lacea, as well as George Giuglea and Silviu Dragomir.
-In 1959, the latter made oblique references to Pușcariu's treatment of Balkan Romance as a single dialect, highlighting yet again that Aromanian was more distantly related to Romanian.
+In 1959, the latter made oblique references to Pușcariu's treatment of Eastern Romance as a single dialect, highlighting yet again that Aromanian was more distantly related to Romanian.

 Work on the dictionary was moved to Bucharest, while the museum and Dacoromania were disbanded.
 There was a colloquium held about Pușcariu's life at the Brașov County Museum in 1977, to mark the centenary of his birth.
 His reputation did not fully revive until after the Romanian Revolution of 1989, with his rehabilitation embodied by an international conference held at Cluj-Napoca in 1998.
 For the community of Romanians living in exile from the communist regime, Pușcariu served as a symbol of refusal to serve the new authorities, and in this spirit, Alphonse Juilland published a series of Cahiers Sextil Pușcariu in Western Europe and in the United States.

 Sextil's son Radu (1906–1978) was a noted surgeon; his wife Maria lived to 1999.
 Lia Pușcariu Manoilescu continued to work as a linguist until her death in 1965, as did her daughter by Manoilescu, Magdalena Vulpe (1936–2003).
 Vulpe, drawing on manuscripts left in the family vault at Bran, published four volumes of his memoirs: Călare pe două veacuri (1968), Brașovul de altădată (1977), Memorii (1978) and Sextil Pușcariu.
 Spița unui neam din Ardeal (1998).
 The Museum of the Romanian Language ultimately evolved into the Romanian Academy's Sextil Pușcariu Institute of Linguistics and Literary History, which has borne his name since 1990.
 In 2008, some 19 years after the anti-communist uprising, author Gabriel Vasiliu reestablished the Romanian Orthodox Fraternity.
 There are streets named after Pușcariu in Bran, Cluj-Napoca, Oradea, and Timișoara, as well as a high school in Bran, and his former home in the village center is preserved as a museum.